How to ID and Remove Chickweed.

 Mouse-Ear | Dark to grey green | Cover soft hairs | Forked and hairy | Perennial | Slightly notched |

-Common Chickweed reproduces by seeds and by creeping stems which root at the nodes.
+- It reproduces by seeds and by creeping stems which root at the nodes.
 While the plants can grow upright, they are more likely to form prostrate mats.

-Category: Chickweed is a broadleaf (Dicot) weed.
+Category: This is a broadleaf (Dicot) weed.

 Reproduction of Chickweed.

-Seed: Common Chickweed produces from 750 to 30,400 seeds per plant, with an average of 2,500 seeds per plant.
-The seeds cling to fur, feathers and clothes, and are also disperse by water, maintenance equipment, and in contaminated soil.
-The seeds remain viable in the soil for over 10 years.
+- The seeds cling to fur, feathers and clothes, and also disperse by water, maintenance equipment, and in contaminated soil.

-Comments: Chickweed has shallow fibrous roots.
+Comments: It has fibrous shallow roots.

-- Chickweed grows vigorously in cool weather, and produces seeds through the winter in mild regions.
+- Chickweed grows vigorously in cool weather, and produces seeds through the Winter in mild regions.

 How to Remove Common Chickweed.